ksouf/ksouf/README.md

 # Hi there 👋

 Hello !!
-I’m Khaled, a passionate Globe-trotter developer based in Montréal.
+I’m Khaled, a passionate Globe-trotter developer based in Annecy(France).
 I love coding, mentoring, teaching and learning.
-I'm currently working at Zenika Montréal as senior technical consultant (still i'm not that old).
+I'm Partner and Chief Technology Officer at Socradev CH.

 what i'm doing right now :construction: :